DBMI Summer Institute in Biomedical Informatics

 If you are an undergraduate with a strong quantitative background and interested in innovation and methodological rigor in your approach to scientific inquiry in biomedicine or in the translation of computational methods to engineering/software applications in medicine, this is the summer program for you.

-Our ideal candidate is an undergraduate with quantitative interests and skills who aspires to contribute to translational advances in biomedicine with a PhD or research-oriented MD or MD/PhD.
-This is not a program for students seeking a summer research experience in order to enhance your competitiveness for entry to medical school.
+Please note that this is not a program for students seeking a summer research experience in order to enhance your competitiveness for entry to medical school